 On October 9, 2012, FPPC staff argued the cross motions for summary judgment before Judge Burrell.
 One week later, Judge Burrell issued an opinion granting the FPPC's motion for summary judgment and denying the USPS's motion.
-Two weeks after that date, on October 31st, 2012, proposed intervenor filed an appeal of the district court's opinion as well as a motion for emergency stay pending appeal.
+Two weeks after that date, on October 31, 2012, proposed intervenor filed an appeal of the district court's opinion as well as a motion for emergency stay pending appeal.
 FPPC staff opposed that motion on standing grounds.
 Both the district court and the Ninth Circuit denied the motion to stay.
 The Ninth Circuit additionally mandated that the proposed intervenor, Mr. Eisen, show cause as to why he has standing to appeal by November 12, 2012.
-No documents have been filed as of this writing.
+Mr. Eisen responded to that order on November 26th.
+The Ninth Circuit found no standing to appeal.